Tommahawk65/MS1-new-/README.md

 - Chrome devtools used to check on multiple device sizes

 - Tested on Chrome and Safari browsers

+- Checked to ensure deployed version matches the development environment site on mobile and desktop.

 - Tested on Macbook Pro, Macbook Air, Iphone 13 pro, Ipad, Samsung Note2 to ensure compatibility.